akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 Or enable the most recently used passivation strategy and set the active entity limit using the `withMostRecentlyUsedPassivationStrategy` method on `ClusterShardingSettings`.

+#### Least frequently used passivation strategy

+The **least frequently used** passivation strategy passivates those entities that have the least frequent activity when the number of active entities passes a specified limit.
+The configurable limit is for a whole shard region and is divided evenly among the active shards in each region.
+Configure automatic passivation to use the least frequently used passivation strategy, and set the limit for active entities in a shard region:

+@@snip [passivation least frequently used](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-least-frequently-used type=conf }

+Or enable the least frequently used passivation strategy and set the active entity limit using the `withLeastFrequentlyUsedPassivationStrategy` method on `ClusterShardingSettings`.

 ## Sharding State